JSpeedie/G2ME-legacy/README.md

 player.
 The reasoning behind this is that some people sand bag so they can lose some games because they were messing around, but they usually never let it cost them the set.
-Because of this, I believe set count is a good measure, but it has the downsides.
-For instance, it takes a while to get enough data to accurately rate players and there's no disparity between a player who always goes 3-2 against someone and a player who always goes 3-0 against the same someone.
+Because of this, I believe set count is a good measure, but it has its downsides.
+For instance, it takes more than a few games to get enough data to accurately rate a player and there's no disparity between a player who always goes 3-2 against someone and a player who always goes 3-0 against the same someone.